penumbra-zone/penumbra/docs/protocol/src/crypto/tct.md

 #### Nodes

-A node in a tree contains a _non-empty_ list of up to four _children_, all of whom must be the same type of thing (either a [tier](#tiers) or a [leaf](#leaves)).
+A node in a tree contains a _non-empty_ list of up to four _children_.

 If a node has an $n$th child (for $n > 0$), it must have an $(n - 1)$th child (there cannot be gaps in the list of children).

-Every node must be _left-to-right filled_:
+Each node must be _left-to-right filled_:

-- a leaf is always left-to-right filled;
-- a node is left-to-right filled if all of its children except its rightmost child are _full_ and its rightmost child is left-to-right filled; and
+- if its children are nodes, all its children but its rightmost child are _perfect_, and its rightmost child is left-to-right filled (where a _perfect_ node has exactly four children and if its children are nodes, they are also perfect) or
-- a tier is left-to-right filled if it is not empty and the node it contains is left-to-right filled.
+- if its children are leaves or tiers, the node is left-to-right filled.

-Where _full_ is defined as:

-- a leaf is always full;
-- a node is full if it has exactly four children and all its children are full; and
-- a tier is full if it is not empty and the node it contains is full.

-Note that _full_ subsumes _left-to-right filled_: everything that is full is also left-to-right filled.

 #### Leaves

-A leaf of a tree contains a single commitment.
+A leaf of a tree is a single commitment.

 ## Construction